DBMS Tutorial

 1. The database engine is responsible for storing, organizing, and retrieving data from the database.

-2. The data definition language (DDL) is used to create and modify the database schema.
+2. The data definition language (DDL) creates and modifies the database schema.

 Types of Database